kimamovic21/nextjs-open-ai-udemy-course-johnsmilga/jobify/README.md

 5. **Create the component UI**

-   - In the component's return statement, create the component UI using the `HydrationBoundary`, `StatsContainer`, and `ChartsContainer` components.
+   - In the component's return statement, create the component UI using the `HydrationBoundary`, `StatsContainer` and `ChartsContainer` components.
    - Pass the result of calling `dehydrate` with `queryClient` as the `state` prop to `HydrationBoundary`.

 6. **Export the StatsPage component**